 ONE of the keys to healing is learning to develop genuine Understanding and Compassion for ourselves, our experience, and those of others.
 I believe that with the right support anyone can learn lasting skills to transform difficulties into triumphs, self-doubts into self-acceptance, and conflicts to strengthen one’s relationships.

-Dr. Melina Sample, Licensed Psychologist
+Dr. Melina Sample, Clinical Supervisor

 Dr. Melina Sample is a Licensed Psychologist with over six years of experience in caring for a diverse group of adults seeking assistance for a multitude of concerns.
 She uses a variety of therapeutic approaches, including Cognitive Behavioral Therapy, Person-Centered Therapy, Interpersonal Therapy, Solution-Focused Therapy and others depending on the individual needs of the client.
 Dr. Sample has training and experience in working with a number of different presenting concerns, but she especially enjoys working to target anxiety and depression as they contribute to and reinforce chronic pain and chronic illness.
 She received her Master’s degree in 2012 (Clinical Mental Health Counseling) and her PhD in 2017 (Counseling Psychology), both from Andrews University.